LW2G: Learning Whether to Grow for Prompt-based Continual Learning: Introduction

-task-wised set of prompts to conditionally guide the PTM for the current task, which are stored in an expanding prompt sets pool, and (b) \emph{prompt retrieval}: predicting which task each testing sample belongs to and choosing the corresponding prompt set.
-Recent studies \cite{wang2024hierarchical, huang2024ovor, tran2023koppa} have found that Prompt Retrieval Accuracy (PRA) can significantly influence the performance, since an incorrect set for the testing samples results in a performance decline.
-Additionally, learning each task individually not only limits the potential for cross-task knowledge facilitation but also leads to parameter redundancy.
+Recently, \textbf{Prompt-based Continual Learning (PCL)} offers fresh insights into addressing catastrophic forgetting (CF) \cite{wang2024hierarchical, douillard2022dytox, smith2023coda, zhou2025revisiting, liu2024compositional, wang2022s, wang2022dualprompt, zhou2022learning}.
+These methods leverage frozen Pre-Trained Models (PTMs) instead of training from scratch and adopt Parameter-Efficient Fine-Tuning (PEFT) techniques \cite{zhu2023prompt, dettmers2024qLoRA, wang2020k, houlsby2019parameter, jia2022visual, hu2021LoRA}, such as prompt, LoRA.
+Specifically, PCL typically consists of two stages: (a) \textit{prompt learning}, which learns a task-specific set of prompts to conditionally guide the PTM for the current task—these prompts are stored in an expanding prompt pool; and (b) \textit{prompt retrieval}, which predicts the task to which each test sample belongs and selects the corresponding prompt set.
+Recent studies \cite{wang2024hierarchical, huang2024ovor, tran2023koppa} have shown that \textbf{the accuracy of prompt selection significantly affects overall performance}, as assigning an incorrect prompt set to a test sample can lead to a notable performance decline.
+Furthermore, learning each task with an \textbf{independent prompt set or LoRA set neglects the potential for inter-task knowledge sharing and collaboration}, thereby limiting the representational capacity and effectiveness \cite{yu2024boosting, rypesc2024divide}.

+Prior works address the two issues in different ways, as illustrated in Figure \ref{first_pic}.
+For example, methods such as OnePrompt and Aper-VPT-Deep \cite{zhou2025revisiting} abandon the prompt pool and instead adopt a single prompt/LoRA set throughout the entire continual learning process.
+They enforce this single set to be effective for all tasks by adding regularization terms.
+However, a natural drawback is that as the number of tasks increases or the task diversity grows, a single set inevitably suffers from limited representation capacity.
+Another line of methods, represented by S-Prompt \cite{wang2022s} and HiDe-Prompt \cite{wang2024hierarchical}, focuses on improving the prompt selection strategy, such as using KNN or an auxiliary classification head.
+However, as the prompt pool expands, they still suffer from low selection accuracy, which leads to poor performance.